Stabilizers, Measures and IP-sets: IP Sets and Measures

 The notions of lower, upper and Banach density (as stated in the introduction) can be generalized to countable groups using F\o lner sequences.
 A sequence $(F_n)_{n\in\mathbb N}$ of finite sets of a countable group $G$ is a (left) F\o lner sequence if $\lim\limits_{n\to \infty} |F_n| = \infty$ and such that

 for all $g$ in $G$.
 Notice that a subsequence of a F\o lner sequence is again F\o lner.

-A group is \emph{amenable} if it is countable and it can be equipped with a F\o lner sequence.
+A countable group is \emph{amenable} if it can be equipped with a F\o lner sequence.
 The archetypal example of an amenable group is $\mathbb Z$ with the F\o lner sequence consisting of the bounded intervals $F_n=[-n,n]$.
 Every countable solvable (in particular, every abelian countable) group is amenable.

 Given an amenable group $G$ with a distinguished F\o lner sequence $\mathcal F=(F_n)_{n\in\mathbb N}$, we define the \emph{upper density} (with respect to $\mathcal F$) as

 Note that $\band F(A)=\band F(g\cdot A)$ for all $g$ in $G$, since the sequence $\mathcal F$ is F\o lner.
 The \emph{upper (left) Banach density} is then defined as